JKWA/game_app/README.md

 #### Running the Development Server

-To start the Phoenix server, run:
+To launch the Phoenix server for development:

 ```bash
 make serve.dev